 Paso Robles Wine Country Planning Guide

-Paso Robles wine country was recently divided into eleven official AVA’s or wine appellations.
-This proves the diversity of this vast wine regions.
-The wine trails and routes we have outlined will take wine country travelers through these various wine regions of Paso Robles wine country.
+Welcome to the Paso Robles Wine Country Planning Guide.
+Paso Robles has eleven official AVA’s or wine appellations.
+Discover these AVAs of Paso Robles through our exciting Wine Country Planning Guide.
+The wine trails and routes we have drafted will take wine country travelers through these various wine regions of Paso Robles wine country.
 Our guide includes where to stay, dine, and fun things to do in Paso Robles.
 Happy Travels!
 Check out what each season brings to the wine country.

 The two views of Paso Robles wine country

 We have been traveling to Paso Robles wine country for many years; well, before wine country became “a thing” in Paso Robles.
 The City of Paso Robles was mainly a cowboy town with saloons and steakhouses, boot shops, and hardware stores.